 Nate then moves on to further explain the factors contributing to losing all his money.
 ‘Money in gambling is quite relative, and what matters most is how big the stakes are compared to your bankroll.
 My problem arises when I chase losses and jump into games higher than my bankroll allots.’
 At this point, I have to stop Nate and display my lack of poker knowledge.
 ‘Bankroll – what is that?'
 Nate explains:

-Start Quote You can play sensibly, if you play within a limit that you have set aside.
+You can play sensibly, if you play within a limit that you have set aside.
 This set limit, that you determine in advance of playing, is your ‘bankroll’.
 That’s an amount you can loose, without going broke.
 If you play outside of your bankroll, you certainly will go broke.
-End Quote

 ‘Poker in general is an extremely emotional and stressful game, and if you have not sufficiently worked on yourself in this area, then you will 100% of the time go broke.’